CatLassie/PSaSiAI/ex2_vertex_cover/README.txt

 java -jar vertexcover.jar 005 random relaxed 0.95 0.01 14

-"005" is the instance number (in the instance file number) "random" is the construction heuristic type (options: random / greedy / worst) "relaxed" is the neighbourhood type (options: strict / relaxed) "0.95" (OPTIONAL) is the cooling rate (value between 0 and 1, default is 0.95)
+"005" is the instance number (in the file name) "random" is the construction heuristic type (options: random / greedy / worst) "relaxed" is the neighbourhood type (options: strict / relaxed) "0.95" (OPTIONAL) is the cooling rate (value between 0 and 1, default is 0.95)